Book a Tour →

 Avg max 22°C · 7 rain days

-Brisbane's finest month in terms of weather and value combined.
-Temperatures are perfect, rainfall is minimal, humidity is low, and accommodation prices are at their annual low point.
-Australia Zoo, the Glass House Mountains, and all day trips are extraordinary in the May light.
+Brisbane's finest month for weather and value combined.
+Temperatures perfect, rainfall minimal, humidity low, accommodation prices at their annual low.
+GOMA Friday Nights (Olafur Eliasson) and Paniyiri 50th (May 23–24) make May 2026 exceptional.
+Australia Zoo, the Glass House Mountains and all day trips are at their best in the May light.

 June